usdot-jpo-ode/jpo-cvmanager/README.md

 <b>Keycloak Variables</b>

+- KEYCLOAK_DOMAIN: Domain name that Keycloak will be served on.
 - KEYCLOAK_ADMIN: Admin username for Keycloak configuration.
 - KEYCLOAK_ADMIN_PASSWORD: Admin password for Keycloak configuration.
 - KEYCLOAK_ENDPOINT: Keycloak base URL to send requests to.
 Reference the sample.env for the URL formatting.